robintrayler/collagen_demineralization/README.md

-# Collagen Demineralization
+# Evaluating the Efficacy of Collagen Isolation Using Stable Isotope Analysis and Infrared Spectroscopy

-This repository contains the data, code, and manuscript for a project looking at the systematics of collagen extraction from bone using FTIR and stable isotope analysis.
+This repository contains the data, code, and manuscript for **Trayler, R. B., Valencia Landa, P., Kim, S. L., (in review) *Evaluating the Efficacy of Collagen Isolation Using Stable Isotope Analysis and Infrared Spectroscopy*, Journal of Archaeological Science**

 ## File Structure